biscuit-js/biscuit-store/docs/adapter/ADAPTER.md

 ### Context modification
 > available from version 1.1.0
 >
-Allows you to include the dataset in the adapter.
+**IncludeContext** method allows you to include the dataset in the adapter.
 Context can get data from asynchronous asynchronous function.

 example:
 ```javascript